jmular/palmer_penguins/README.md

   - P-Value (null and alternative hypothesis) and the chisq.test() to see if something is statistically significant
   - Making plots using geom_jitter(), goem_point(), and geom_smooth(), including seperating using facet_wrap(~)
   - Labeling and Annotating Graphs and other aestetics

+Datasets used:
+- palmer penguins package
+- diamonds package (within the tidyverse)